gabriele-annese/-computer-science-Notes/CyberSecurity/Red teaming/Active Directory/Skill Assestment/AD Enumeration & Attacks - Part II.md

 using the `whomai /priv` command is possible to visualize all privilege.
 In this case we can **escalate privilege** trough **SeImpersonatePrivilage** with [PrintSpoofer](https://github.com/itm4n/PrintSpoofer/releases/download/v1.0/PrintSpoofer64.exe).
 ![[Pasted image 20250519013904.png]]

-Firs alll download and copy on attack machine
+Firs all download and copy on attack machine
 ```bash
 wget https://github.com/itm4n/PrintSpoofer/releases/download/v1.0/PrintSpoofer64.exe